-Achievementlevel Level descriptor 0 The student does not reach a standard identified by any of the descriptors below.
-1-2 The student is able to: outline the ways in which science is used to address a specific problem orissue outline the implications of using science to solve a specific problem or issue, interacting with a factor apply scientific language to communicate understanding but does so withlimited success document sources, with limited success.

-The student is able to: i. summarize the ways in which science is applied and used to address a specific problem or issue 3-4 ii. describe the implications of using science and its application to solve aspecific problem or issue, interacting with a factor iii. sometimes apply scientific language to communicate understanding iv sometimes document sources correctly The student is able to: i. describe the ways in which science is applied and used to address a specific problem or issue 5-6 ii. discuss the implications of using science and its application to solve a specific problem or issue, interacting with a factor iii. usually apply scientific language to communicate understanding clearly and precisely iv. usually document sources correctly.
-The student is able to: i. explain the ways in which science is applied and used to address a specificproblem or issue 7-8 ii. discuss and evaluate the implications of using science and its application to solve a specific problem or issue, interacting with a factor iii. consistently apply scientific language to communicate understanding clearly and precisely iv. document sources completely .
+Achievement level Level descriptor 0 The student does not reach a standard identified by any of the descriptors below.
+The student is able to: 1-2 i. state the ways in which science is used to address a specific problem or issue ii. state the implications of the use of science to solve a specific problem or issue, interacting with a factor iii. apply scientific language to communicate understanding but does so with limited success iv. document sources, with limited success.
+The student is able to: 3-4 i. outline the ways in which science is used to address a specific problem or issue ii. outline the implications of using science to solve a specific problem or issue, interacting with a factor iii. sometimes apply scientific language to communicate understanding iv. sometimes document sources correctly.
+The student is able to: 5-6 i. summarize the ways in which science is applied and used to address a specific problem or issue ii. describe the implications of using science and its application to solve a specific problem or issue, interacting with a factor iii. usually apply scientific language to communicate understanding clearlyand precisely iv. usually document sources correctly .
+The student is able to: 7-8 i. describe the ways in which science is applied and used to address a specific problem or issue ii. discuss and analyse the implications of using science and its application to solve a specific problem or issue, interacting with a factor iii. consistently apply scientific language to communicate understanding clearly and precisely iv. document sources completely. -